 $100 Yearly Saks Fifth Avenue Credit

-Available with the Amex Platinum card, you receive $100 to Saks Fifth Avenue for purchases either in-store on online.
+Available with the Amex Platinum card, you receive up to $100 in Saks Fifth Avenue credit for purchases either in-store on online.

 Specifically, you will get up to $50 in statement credits in the first half of the year (January through June) and up to $50 in statement credits in the second half of the year (July through December).

-Another benefit offered with the Amex Platinum card is the year $200 Uber credit.
+Another benefit offered with the Amex Platinum card is the yearly $200 in Uber Cash.
 Every month from January to November, you’ll receive $15 in Uber Cash for U.S. rides plus a bonus of $20 ($35 total) in December for a total of up to $200 in annual Uber savings.

 Up to $300 Annual Equinox Credit